Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 * Disable the annoying "Right Click Move" in tactical missions.
 God.
 * Disable the rock tiles in bases.
 * Keep the game paused when ordering vehicles to travel and when a squad is rested (Thx Sheepy).
+* Pause the game when new recruits have arrived at phoenic bases.
+* Allow full mutations AND full augmentations for the soldiers along with UI fixes for the related screens.
+* Recruitment of soldiers with more than 3 personal abilities at phoenix bases now works!